natis1/infinitegrimm/README.md

 Infinite Grimm is a hollow knight mod supporting lifeblood.
 It allows you to fight NKG a second time in an increasingly difficult endless battle for geo and fun.
 How long can you dance with fire?

+### Features

+* Fight Grimm in an endless, increasingly difficult battle.
+* Optional hard mode for really skilled players.
+* Every attack dodgeable at every speed.
+No more relying on RNG for your hitless run.*
+* Bring Grimmchild with you for moral support and extra damage.
+* Leave Grimmchild behind for two extra notches.
+* Rewrites Hollow Knight lore.

+\*Assumes every movement ability unlocked.

 ### How to install

 This mod depends on: